As part of the government Special Needs Plan, teachers are now required to build their capacity to teach learners with disability.

 How does this apply to the next generation of teachers?

-Higher education providers seeking accreditation of their initial teacher education (ITE) programs must now ensure there is specific focus on standards descriptors 1.6, 1.5 and 4.1 at the Graduate Teacher level.
+Higher education providers seeking accreditation of their initial teacher education (ITE) programs must now ensure there is a specific focus on standards descriptors 1.6, 1.5 and 4.1 at the Graduate Teacher level.